Choose Criminal Justice and Criminology at Herts

 In 2020, we opened our newest facility on the de Havilland Campus, the £12 million Enterprise Hub.
 This new building includes space for socialising, teaching and an Incubation Centre for supporting small businesses in their growth stage.

-Here's a look around our amazing facilities where we teach Criminology at Herts.
+Here's a look around our amazing facilities where we teach Criminal Justice and Criminology at Herts.

 Chat with our in-country staff and students for any course or subject specific queries.
 Please be aware that our students cannot discuss the specifics of your application, but can talk about their experience of studying at the University of Hertfordshire.